-To participate in a student design contest, the then 23-year-old Sandra Rey he found himself watching videos on YouTube about sea creatures.
+To participate in a student design contest, the then 23 year old Sandra Rey he found himself watching videos on YouTube about sea creatures.
 Among these, some endowed with bioluminescence produced in their passage a thin luminous halo.

 A brilliant story

-One of the first investors to help Sandra was Cyprien Comarmond, CEO of a construction company and today also a member of the Glowee board.
+One of the first investors to help Sandra was Cyprien Comarmond, CEO of a company construction and today also a member of the Glowee board.

 A sustainable solution